nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 You can change to different modes of the app by using this command!
 The following are the modes currently available in the app and their corresponding index:
-1. Menu
+1. menu
-1. Bookmark
+1. bookmark
-1. Timetable
+1. timetable
-1. Academic
+1. academic
-1. Flashcard
+1. flashcard

 Instruction:
 1. Type `cd` followed by the `MODE_NAME` or `MODE_INDEX`